-According to this article South African Hip Hop can be traced further back to the 1800s.
-Many South African Hip Hop artists were influenced by bebop.
+According to an article that was on sahhp.co.za, South African Hip Hop can be traced further back to the 1800s.
+According to the site, many South African Hip Hop artists were influenced by bebop.
 Also during the 1800s many people started to migrate to Johannesburg and the city became widely diverse with many different tribes.

 The article agrees that Hip Hop during that time was a way for the youth to speak out about segregation and racism.
 It also explained that Hip Hop music is about the “ghetto life.”
 The must may be about violence and crime but that’s because the youth were brought up and raised in this type of environment.